aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/epub-converter/convert-epub-to-docx/_index.md

 ---
-title: "Convert EPUB to DOCX"
+title: Convert EPUB to DOCX
 type: docs

-keywords: "EPUB to DOCX, EPUB conversion, EPUB file, asynchronous conversion, conversion SDK, convert EPUB to DOCX, SDK, SDK examples, Python, Ruby, PHP, Java, .Net, C#, Android, Swift, Node.js"
+keywords: EPUB to DOCX, convert EPUB, EPUB file, asynchronous conversion, conversion SDK, convert EPUB to DOCX, SDK, SDK examples, Python, Ruby, PHP, Java, .Net, C#, Android, Swift, Node.js"
-description: "The article explains the usage of Aspose.HTML Cloud client SDKs to convert EPUB to DOCX by a set of examples.
-SDKs are available in PHP, Python, Ruby, Android, Swift, C#, Java, C++, Node.js and more."
+description: The article explains the usage of Aspose.HTML Cloud client SDKs to convert EPUB to DOCX by a set of examples.
+SDKs are available in PHP, Python, Ruby, Android, Swift, C#, Java, C++, Node.js and more.
 weight: 30

 ---

 ## **Summary**

 Aspose.HTML Cloud v4.0 provides the simplest API to convert  {{%EPUB%}} documents to {{%DOCX%}} format with high quality, easy and fast.
+EPUB is an open XML-based format for digital books and publications, which can be viewed and read on smartphones, tablets and computers.
+Microsoft Word files including DOCX and DOC are also famous because of various features.
+You can convert EPUB files to DOCX or DOC files, with great fidelity.

 The article explains in a set of code examples how to convert an EPUB document to DOCX/DOC using Aspose.HTML Cloud client SDKs.
 We will consider various scenarios of EPUB to DOCX conversion: from storage to storage, from a local file system to the storage and from the storage to a local file system.